wakesurfer/iotmeetup/instructions/testiotclient.md

-## Create the IoT Client app ##
+## Test the client ##

 1. To test the app we need to again build it with build_iotclient.sh.
+But remember to first update the code on the client by doing a git pull.
 ```
+git pull
 sh build_iotclient.sh
 ```
 Now run the client.